Woolfrey/software_robot_library/README.md

 This project is licensed under an **Open Source / Commercial Use License (OSCL)**.
 You are free to use, modify, and (re)distribute this software at no cost under the following conditions:

-- You may incorporate this software into your own project, as long as your project also remains free and open source, in accordance with an [OSI-approved open-source license](https://opensource.org/licenses).
+- You may incorporate this software into your own project, as long as your project also remains free and open source.
 - You may use this software in a closed-source, proprietary, or commercial product or service, _but_ you must obtain a commercial license.
 Please contact [jonathan.woolfrey@gmail.com](mailto:jonathan.woolfrey@gmail.com) to discuss licensing terms and royalties.

 This license is designed to encourage open collaboration — but if you profit, then so must I (if only a little :pinching_hand:).
 See the full [LICENSE](./LICENSE) for complete terms.